 There was, however, a huge danger for Philips in claiming that essentially every videogame should be covered by the Baer patent.
 The painful fact was that the Magnavox Odyssey, while it was indisputably the first home videogame console, was far from the first videogame, full stop.
 The two most obvious and incontrovertible examples of prior art were Tennis for Two, a game built by American physicist William Higinbotham for play on an oscilloscope in 1958, and Spacewar!, a game programmed by a trio of MIT hackers for play on a DEC PDP-1 minicomputer equipped with a vector-graphics terminal in 1962.
 In other words, if Baer’s patent truly applied to every videogame ever then it should never have been granted at all.
 To head off this line of attack, Philips engaged in a careful exercise in triangulation.
 Having begun their argument by implying that the Baer patent should cover every videogame, regardless of the details of its technical implementation, they concluded it by stipulating that it should only apply to videogames that were played on ordinary television or monitor screens.
 Did they want to have their cake and eat it too?
 Perhaps, but they would be remarkably successful in court.

 Atari elected to settle out of court before the case was decided, agreeing to pay Philips to license the patent.
 It’s very possible that Nolan Bushnell, Atari’s founder and president, may have seen the deal as counter-intuitively beneficial to his own company.
-Atari was established and doing very well, and could afford to pay off Philips.
+Atari was doing very well, and could afford to pay off Philips.
 The many would-be competitors who were now attempting to get into the same videogame space, however, had shallower pockets and far less clout to negotiate a favorable deal of their own with Philips.
 And, indeed, a whole clutch of small companies which Philips elected to sue during this period were driven out of the business, unable to muster the resources to even begin to mount a defense against a company the size of Philips.
 Here we can already see in action one of the most nefarious effects of patent law as it too often gets applied in the modern economy: the way patents get used not, as originally intended, by the little guys to protect themselves against the rapaciousness of more powerful forces, but by said more powerful forces to keep said little guys out.
-From the date of Atari’s settlement forward, the only companies introducing new home-videogame consoles in the United States would be big, established one who could, like Atari, afford to reach an accommodation with Philips: companies like Coleco, Milton Bradley, and Mattel.
+From the date of Atari’s settlement forward, the only companies introducing new home-videogame consoles in the United States would be big, established ones who could, like Atari, afford to reach an accommodation with Philips: companies like Coleco, Milton Bradley, and Mattel.
 (The last did try to fight the Baer patent in court on behalf of their Intellivision console, but legal precedent was now against them; they lost and agreed to pay up like the others.)

 In September of 1982, Philips, now receiving payments from all of the makers of videogame consoles, decided to broaden the field further by suing for the first time a maker of videogame software.
 They chose for their first target Activision, the most famous and successful of all the third-party makers of Atari VCS cartridges.
 Activision conducted the most spirited and determined defense yet.
 Motions and counter-motions flew back and forth for years, while the industry surrounding the two warring parties changed greatly.
 The Great Videogame Crash of 1983 meant the end of most of Philips’s steady income from the patent licensees, leaving them more motivated than ever to wrangle as large a sum as possible out of Activision for their alleged transgressions of the boom years.
-At last, on March 17, 1986, the verdict came down in Phillip’s favor; case-law precedent, which was well-established by now for the Baer patent, is a difficult thing to fight.
+At last, on March 17, 1986, the verdict came down in Philips’s favor; case-law precedent, which was well-established by now for the Baer patent, is a difficult thing to fight.
 Still, in a bid to buy some more time if nothing else, Activision filed their motion to appeal the very next day.

 As the case continued to grind through the courts, much change came to Activision.
 In January of 1987, the company’s founder Jim Levy, after struggling for years to remake his erstwhile purveyor of Atari VCS action games into a purveyor of artsy and innovative computer games, was dismissed by a board that was frustrated by years of ugly losses.
 Stepping into his shoes was Bruce Davis, who promised the board a return to profitability by retrenching and refocusing on proven genres in proven markets.